This easy coleslaw salad recipe combines fresh vegetables with a homemade dressing. Make it today for a healthy side dish or to take to a potluck!

 FOR THE SALAD

-- Place all white cabbage, red cabbage and carrot in a large bowl and mix well.
+- Place all green cabbage, red cabbage and carrot in a large bowl and mix well.
 Pour the dressing and mix well to evenly coat everything.

-- Top the salad with chopped green onions.
-Serve immediately or place it in the fridge for about 30 minutes before serving.
+- Serve immediately or place it in the fridge for about 30 minutes before serving.
 Enjoy!

 Tips